analogcode/Swift-Radio-Pro/README.md

 Q: The song names aren't appearing for my station?
 A: Check with your stream provider to make sure they are sending Metadata properly.
 If a station sends data in a unique way, you can modify the way the app parses the metadata, in the `RadioPlayer` class implement `FRadioPlayerDelegate` method: `radioPlayer(_ player: FRadioPlayer, metadataDidChange rawValue: String?)`.

-## Single Station Branch
+## Single Station Code
-There's now a branch without the StationsViewController.
-This is so you can use this code as a starting place for an app for just one radio station.
-View that [Branch Here](https://github.com/swiftcodex/Swift-Radio-Pro/tree/single-station) (⚠️ **deprecated**).
+We can create a single station version of this code for you for a small fee.
+Send a friendly email to [Matthew](mailto:matthew@audiokitpro.com) or [Fethi](https://fethica.com/en).

 ## RadioKit SDK Example